Viktorwahlqvist/Viktorwahlqvist.github.io/README.md

 # Viktors portfolio

-Hi, my name is Viktor, and I’m 32 years old.
-I have a deep passion for computers, and not too long ago, I discovered that I also have a passion for programming.
-In my free time, I enjoy spending time with my family.
-During the winter, we often go to the mountains for skiing, as it’s a shared interest among us all.
+          My name is Viktor, and I have a strong passion for programming and computers.
+In my spare time, I have been teaching myself and exploring PHP and C#.
+In August 2024, I began a front-end development program, and In autumn 2025, I will start my internship (LIA).